 Those deductibles do not apply to Medicare-eligible retirees.
-Prescription drugs for these retirees are only a part of Superimposed Major Medical Plan coverage once \$4,700 in true out-of-pocket drug expenses are incurred.
+Prescription drugs for these retirees are only a part of Superimposed Major Medical Plan coverage once the "true out-of-pocket" (TROOP) limit for drug expenses for the year are incurred.